 Stripes.
 Crossing the space, there are stripes everywhere, evoking ephemeral structure on a shoreline, seas and overseas, and retroactive presages close to Giò Ponti and Postmodernism: Art is fluid.
 Although categorized, it escapes boundaries.

-State: not built due to a disagreement with the sponsor
+State: not built due to lack of funds

 Time: August 2011